 Organizations need to understand that to deliver value fully, a change to a business mindset is necessary (or required).
 Ultimately, across the entire organization.
 Remember, when the customer uses or engages with your product, they create and generate information that can be used and leveraged to make critical business decisions.

 Therefore, the sharing of information helps customers and organizations to (1) meet customer needs and demands (2) provide the organization a closer look at how their solutions assist the customers with achieving their goals but also understanding how the achievement of those goals can impact their business.

 Understanding the company's power core (the value your product commits to deliver)

 It is essential to know and understand that it's difficult to improve something if you don't know what areas to improve.

 Remember, behind every business is a human being -- a person who seeks fulfillment in his/her job, a person who wants to make his/her business improve, and someone who has a genuine need.
-The key to building a healthy relationship is to focus on customer expectations and managing it.
+The key to building a healthy relationship is to focus on customer expectations and managing them.

 Organizations should know (and realized) that a large percentage of their success will come from their existing customer base.
-Therefore, having clear goals is essential to achieving business growth, while at the same time, keeping abreast of the challenges its customers are facing.
+Therefore, having clear goals is essential to achieving business growth while at the same time keeping abreast of the challenges its customers are facing.

 Remember, when a customer signs up in any SaaS products, they're looking for an outcome or business result based on the needs they'd like to fill in or resolve.
 Success takes a long term commitment, and it all starts with understanding customers' needs and pain points at the start of the relationship.